 Name of Committee Work Done Issues Addressed Executive No Executive Committee meeting was held in 2014.
 No material issues, such as issues of compliance matters were required to be addressed by the committee.
 Audit Recommended to the Board of Directors and endorsed for approval by the stockholders, the appointment of R.G.
 Manabat &amp; Co., as the Company's independent external auditor for 2014; No material issues, such as issues on compliance matters were required to be addressed by the committee.
-Reviewed and approved the terms of engagement of the external auditor, including the audit, audit- related and any non-audit services provided by the external auditor to the Company and the fees for such services, and ensured that the same did not impair the external auditor's independence and objectivity; Reviewed and approved the scope of the audit and audit programs of the external auditor as well as the internal audit group of the Company, and have discussed the results of their respective audit processes and their findings and assessment of the Company's internal controls and financial reporting systems; Reviewed, discussed and recommended for approval of the Board of Directors the Company's quarterly and annual consolidated financial statements, and the reports required to be submitted regulatory aaencies connection with such consolidated financial statements, to ensure that the information contained in such statements and reports presents a true and balanced assessment of the Company's position and condition and that such statements and reports comply with the regulatory requirements of the Securities and Exchange Commission (SEC) and the Philippine Stock Exchange, Inc. (PSE);
+Reviewed and approved the terms of engagement of the external auditor, including the audit, audit- related and any non-audit services provided by the external auditor to the Company and the fees for such services, and ensured that the same did not impair the external auditor's independence and objectivity; Reviewed and approved the scope of the audit and audit programs of the external auditor as well as the internal audit group of the Company, and have discussed the results of their respective audit processes and their findings and assessment of the Company's internal controls and financial reporting systems; Reviewed, discussed and recommended for approval of the Board of Directors the Company's quarterly and annual consolidated financial statements, and the reports required to be submitted to regulatory agencies in connection with such consolidated financial statements, to ensure that the information contained in such statements and reports presents a true and balanced assessment of the Company's position and condition and that such statements and reports comply with the regulatory requirements of the Securities and Exchange Commission (SEC) and the Philippine Stock Exchange, Inc. (PSE);

-$^{\rm 40}$ Updated for the year ended December 31, 2014.
+$^{\rm 42}$ Updated for the year ended December 31, 2014.

-- Reviewed, discussed and recommended for approval of the Board of Directors the filing of the Company's Corporate Governance Guidelines for Listed Companies Disclosure Template with the PSE, in compliance with the requirement of the said regulatory agency; - Reviewed, discussed recommended for approval of the Board of Directors amendments to the Company's Amended Manual on Corporate Governance in order to align the provisions thereof with the prevailing SEC Memorandum Circulars affecting the duties of the Compliance Officer, Corporate Secretary and Directors, requirement relating to Director's attendance in Board Meetings and to comply with SEC Memorandum Circular No. 9, Series of 2014, which pertains to the Amendments to the Revised Code of Corporate Governance; and - Reviewed the adequacy, effectiveness and sufficiency of the Company's financial and internal controls, risk management systems, and control and governance processes, and ensured that, where applicable, necessary measures are taken to address any concern or issue arising therefrom.
-Nomination Pre-screened and short listed all candidates nominated to become a member of the Board of Directors of the Company for 2014, as well as the qualification of Director Franciso H. Villaruz, who replaced Director Angelina S. Gutierrez,, in accordance with the qualifications and disqualifications as provided in the By-laws, CG Manual and relevant laws and government issuances.
-No material issues, such as issues on compliance matters were required to be addressed by the committee, Remuneration No meeting was held in 2014.
-No material issues, such as issues on compliance matters were required to be addressed by the committee.
-Others (specify)
+- Reviewed, discussed and recommended for approval of the Board of Directors the filing of the Company's Corporate Governance Guidelines for Listed Companies Disclosure Template with the PSE, in compliance with the requirement of the said regulatory agency; - Reviewed, discussed and recommended for approval of the Directors Board of the amendments to the Company's Amended Manual on Corporate Governance in order to align the provisions thereof with the SEC prevailing Memorandum Circulars affecting the duties of the Compliance Officer, Corporate Secretary and Directors, requirement relating to Director's attendance in Board Meetings and to comply with SEC Memorandum Circular No. 9, Series of 2014, pertains which to the Amendments to the Revised Code of Corporate Governance; and - Reviewed the adequacy, effectiveness and sufficiency of the Company's financial and internal controls, risk management systems, and control and governance processes, and ensured that, where applicable, necessary measures are taken to address any concern or issue arising therefrom.